 The examination of the global market structure and comparative advantage, along with the measurement of export and import sustainability indices, and prioritization of target markets for Iran in the saffron market, are subjects that always require attention from actors in this sector and agricultural policymakers.
 This research intends to address these aspects.
-While most studies have primarily focused on identifying the type of market structure of a product using comparative advantage methods and non-price indicators to select target markets, this study goes further.
+While most studies have primarily focused on identifying the type of market structure of product using a comparative advantage methods and non-price indicators to select target markets, this study goes further.
 In addition to investigating the global saffron market structure, Iran's market structure, and Iran's export advantage to other countries, it also examines the sustainability indices of exports and imports of global countries.
-Moreover. a more precise prioritization of Iran's target markets is conducted using the Topsis method.
+Moreover, more precise a prioritization of Iran's target markets is conducted using the Topsis method.
 These objectives aim to provide a comprehensive framework for making strategic decisions regarding saffron export from Iran, contributing to improving the efficiency and effectiveness of the country's agricultural and trade policies.

-Figure 1- The share of Iran's saffron exports from production during the years 2003-2022
+$Figure \ 1\hbox{- The share of Iran's saffron exports from production during the years \ 2003-2022$